-Since 2003 a group of committed volunteers, the “Friends of Morag McNichol Reserve” have been hard at work, helping to restore the remnant vegetation as habitat for local wildlife.
-The reserve obtained Land for Wildlife listing in 2004 and is now one of Mackay’s iconic reserves.
-It is an great example of a rainforest community growing on a sandy soil.
-The reserve has significant environmental habitat values and over the years various specialist groups such as Society for Growing Australian Plants and the Mackay branch of Bird Observation and Conservation Australia have visited the reserve and marvelled at the natural biodiversity of the site.
+Since 2003 a group of committed volunteers, the “Friends of Morag McNichol Reserve”, has been hard at work, helping to restore the remnant vegetation as habitat for local wildlife.
+The reserve obtained Land for Wildlife listing in 2004.
+It is an great example of a rainforest community growing on sandy soil.
+The reserve has significant ,habitat values and over the years, various specialist groups such as Society for Growing Australian Plants and Birdlife Mackay have visited the reserve and marvelled at the natural biodiversity of the site.

-The friends group meet monthly to conduct working bees in the reserve.
-Supported by council’s Natural Environment Program, the working bees give local community members the chance to get their hands dirty and get involved in on ground activities such as tree planting, fencing, weeding and mulching, which help regenerate, conserve and protect the natural environmental values of the reserve for future generations.
+The friends group meets monthly to conduct working bees in the reserve.
+Supported by Council’s Natural Environment Levy, the working bees give local community members the chance to get their hands dirty and get involved in on ground activities such as tree planting, fencing, weeding and mulching, which help regenerate, conserve and protect the natural environmental values of the reserve for future generations.

-The Mackay and Whitsunday Branch of Bird Observation and Conservation Australia (MACBOCA) was formed in July 1991 and brings together people who are interested in learning about birds and appreciating their beauty in their natural environment.
+Birdlife Mackay brings together people who are interested in learning about birds and appreciating their beauty in the natural environment.